 TERRAIN: Technically easy trail, but can be long and arduous for some.
 One hill of just over 100 metres.
 Last half is slightly more technical than first half, but still not that tricky.

-ITINERARY: After breakfast, your driver will transfer you to the start of the walk.
+ITINERARY: After breakfast, drive yourself to the start of the walk.
 The Labillardiere Peninsula was named after the first person to produce a book on the plants of Australia.
 He was a lover of flowers, and flowers is what you will get on this walk.
 Beginning strolling along the north-western edge of the peninsula, you will amble through fields of blossoming coastal heath, with wildflowers of every colour on display for most of the year.
 After descending the only major hill of just over 100 metres, you arrive on a secluded little beach, perfect for lunch, or a private little swim.
 As you head down the eastern edge of the peninsula, the habitat will be overtly different from that which you passed in the morning, with the coastal heath being dwarfed by a forest of eucalypts, she-oaks, native cherries and dozens of other woodland species.
-Upon completion of the circuit, your driver will be there to run you to your idyllic cottage for a well-deserved rest.
+Upon completion of the circuit, drive back to your accommodation.
 Tonight enjoyed a relaxed restaurant dinner.

 WALK GRADE: 6.5 km circuit.
 Medium grade.
 Average fitness required.
 3-3.5 hours.